KashmereLabs/permalink_web_archiver/README.md

 npm start
 ```

-The parser contains libraries and methods for parsing and analyzing the webpage data
+The parser contains libraries and methods for parsing and analyzing the webpage data.

 Please install python3 on your system.
 Newspaper3k requires python3.

-It is recommnded to run the parser in a virtualenv environment.
+- It is recommnded to run the parser in a virtualenv environment.

+- The default port for the flask server is port 5000

 ```
 sudo pip3 install -r requirements.txt